 - For additional support, take a look at Xbox’s XAC FAQ.

-If you have a PlayStation, you will need to use a converter.
-This will allow the XAC to talk with your PlayStation.
-The best converter to use is the Cronus Zen.
-You can purchase this on the CronusMAX website.
-The website is also a good source on setting up your Cronus Zen for first time use.
+If you have a PlayStation or Nintendo Switch, you will need to use a converter.
+This will allow the XAC to talk with your PlayStation or Nintendo Switch.
+The best converter to use for the PlayStation is the Cronus Zen and the MayFlash for Nintendo Switch.
+See purchasing information and setup instructions on these sites: CronusMAX website MayFlash website

 After you have your XAC properly setup with your system, your next step is to purchase switches!
 These are instrumental in using your new controller.
 There are a variety of switches on the market, so you’ll want to do some research to ensure you are buying ones that will work best for you.
 We have a few recommendations below to get you started.